Posted by Sanket Patel

 Knowing the geographic location of your website’s audience will help you plan the social strategy to reach the people closest to you.
 Moreover, if your business doesn’t perform well in the city you live, you may want to shift your social strategy to narrow down your target audience.

-The Acquisition section in the Google Analytics help you view how the people arrived at your website.
+The Acquisition section in Google Analytics help you view how the people arrived at your website.
 If you’re aiming to figure out which social site drives the most traffic, you need to focus on social referral traffic.

 To assess the traffic referrers of your website,